open-estuary/estuary/doc/Malluma_manual.md

 <h2 id="1">Introduction</h2>

-- The malluma software is the performance tuning tool, that could sample the cpu's data include the hardware events and software events by PMU, and scheduling condition's data, and I/O, network and so on.
+- The malluma software is the performance tuning tool, that could sample the cpu's data include the hardware events and software events by PMU, and scheduling condition's data, and I/O, network, LLC/DDR and so on.
 - But it could only sample the ARM environment's data.
 It could help you  find your system bottleneck when you run your program.
-Maybe your program's bottleneck  is memory , I/O or scheduling, it could help you find  quickly.
+Maybe your program's bottleneck  is memory, I/O, LLC/DDR or scheduling, it could help you find  quickly.

 <h2 id="2">Install guide</h2>